damiendevienne/phylter/README.md

 ## Installation
 **Phylter** is not yet on CRAN.
 To install the development version:

-1.Install the release version of devtools from CRAN with `install.packages("devtools")`.
+1. Install the release version of devtools from CRAN with `install.packages("devtools")`.
 2. Launch R and type:
 ```R
 library(devtools)